siraben/website/_posts/2021-12-28-aoc-speedup.md

 ```

 This was sufficient for the very small example they gave.
 But it
 fails even on part 1, which was a 100 by 100 grid!
+In fact, it is an
+incorrect solution as well (if we restrict the problem to only down
+and right moves then a dynamic programming solution would work.)

-Clearly, even a
-naïve solution won't save us here.
-The next approach I went with uses
+Clearly, even a naïve solution won't save us here.
+The next approach
-[Dijkstra's
+I went with uses [Dijkstra's
 Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
 One
 limitation I impose on myself in solving Advent of Code is to not use
 any libraries outside the [GHC bootstrap